Minerals

 We bring raw materials essential for Ceramic industries, Foundries, Steel industries and Cement Industries.

 As part of our strategy to expand our business in the mining and minerals sector, Glenmex Naturlich Limited engages in international trading of selected raw materials essential for Ceramic industry, Foundries, Steel industries, Construction Industry and Cement Industry.
-We are specialized in the innovative procurement, exchange and delivery of essential mineral products along with ceramic clay.
+We are specialised in the innovative procurement, exchange and delivery of essential mineral products along with ceramic clay.
+With a revolutionary idea and in-depth experience in the ore market, we provide holistic solutions for sourcing ores with taking care of all the processes in the supply chain, from miners to user warehouse facilities globally.

 Ball Clay